zwettemaan/CEPSparker/ReadMe.md

 Point your Chrome browser or cefclient to http://localhost:8888 (replace 8888 with whatever port you used in the _CEPSparkerConfig_ configuration screen).

+### Uninstall the debug extension

+Right-click the

+    Mac/clean.command

+script, and select 'Open'.

 ## CEPSparkerConfig

 _CEPSparkerConfig_ is an app written in Xojo.